Susan Gibney: Early life and education

 Gibney was born in Manhattan Beach, California.
-She moved to Webster, New York, at a young age, returned to California several times, returning to Webster in 2004.
-She graduated from Buffalo State College with a major in theater, and later earned a Master of Fine Arts degree from the Yale School of Drama.
+She moved to Webster, New York, at a young age and graduated in 1979 from Herbert W. Schroeder High School in Webster.
+Gibney returned to California several times, and back to Webster in 2004.
+She attended State University College at Buffalo with a major in theater and, after serving as a theater intern in New York City, finished her bachelor’s degree at Empire State College.
+She later earned a Master of Fine Arts degree from the Yale School of Drama.

 Career

 On television, Gibney portrayed Maggie Harris on Happy Family, Janis Archer on Diagnosis: Murder, and Rene Walcott on Crossing Jordan.
 She appeared twice on Star Trek: The Next Generation as Dr. Leah Brahms, once in the episode "Booby Trap" and later in "Galaxy's Child".
 She also appeared on Star Trek: Deep Space Nine, in the episodes "Homefront" and "Paradise Lost", as Commander (later Captain) Erika Benteen.
 She was considered for the role of Captain Kathryn Janeway on Star Trek: Voyager, but did not get the role.
 She was later considered for the role of Seven of Nine and tested twice.
-She was also considered, but likewise rejected, for the role of the Borg Queen in the film Star Trek: First Contact.
+She was also considered for the role of the Borg Queen in the film Star Trek: First Contact.

 Post Star Trek, Gibney has appeared in a number of movies, the most critically acclaimed one being We Are Still Here, a 2015 American horror film written and directed by Ted Geoghegan.

+In 2022 she reprised her role as Dr. Leah Brahms, in the Star Trek: Lower Decks episode "Mining the Mind's Mines."